Citizens’ jury on specialist hospital services in Gloucestershire

 The BBC Points West news video above reports on the citizens’ jury held in Brockworth from 20 to 24 January 2020.
 The jury, commissioned by the NHS, was about specialist hospital services in Gloucestershire.
 The jury heard a wide variety of evidence including how General Surgery, Accident and Emergency Medicine, and Image-Guided Interventional Surgery services are provided from Cheltenham General Hospital and Gloucester Royal Hospital.
 A cross-section of 16 members of the public from across Gloucestershire took part.
 The presentations made by witnesses to the jury can be downloaded from the NHS’s Fit for the Future website.

 The results of the jury are included within the Jurors’ Report.
 These will shape the public consultation on how these specialist services could change.
-That consultation is due to begin in the spring with a second citizens’ jury to assess potential solutions expected to follow in autumn 2020.

 Information about the jury

 Reports from the Gloucestershire Hospitals January 2020 citizens’ jury